Mike-Honey/covid-19-world-vaccinations/README.md

 # covid-19-world-vaccinations
-Interactive infographic of Global COVID-19 Vaccinations
+Interactive infographic of Global COVID-19 Vaccinations, updated daily.

 # Infographic
 Choose any Country, Continent or Global, choose any date.